Some New Results Concerning Power Graphs and Enhanced Power Graphs of Groups: The Power Graph and the Enhanced Power Graph of a Group

-As we will see in Lemma \ref{prepoznavanje tipova klasa}, when the center of the finite-order component of the power graph of a group is trivial, not just that we see $\equiv$-classes from the power graph, but for each $\equiv$-class we can tell whether it is simple, complex or infinitely complex.
-Also, an isomorphism between the power graphs of two groups maps every $\equiv$-class onto a $\equiv$-class of the same type.
-The following lemma was first proved by Cameron \cite{power graph 2} for any finite group whose power graph has trivial center, and in \cite{drugi samostalni} it was proved for any group $\mathbf G$ whose finite-order component of its power graph has trivial center.
+As we will see in Lemma \ref{prepoznavanje tipova klasa}, when the center of the finite-order segment of the power graph of a group is trivial, not just that we see $\equiv$-classes from the power graph, but for each $\equiv$-class we can tell whether it is simple, complex or infinitely complex.
+Furthermore, by Lemma \ref{prepoznavanje tipova klasa}, an isomorphism between the power graphs of two groups maps every $\equiv$-class onto a $\equiv$-class of the same type.
+The following lemma was first proven by Cameron \cite{power graph 2} for any finite group whose power graph has trivial center, and in \cite{drugi samostalni} it was proven for any group $\mathbf G$ whose finite-order segment of its power graph has trivial center.